neonephos/outreach/documentation/outreach_committee_handbook/ambassadors/ambassador_funding_guide.md

 [^1]: Transportation amenities must be at most mid-range, comparable to 2nd class of a DB train in Germany.
 [^2]: Hotel must be at most mid-range, comparable to three stars as defined by DEHOGA.
+[^3]: Affiliation means being an employee or third party supplier of said companies or organizations or receiving significant (in the eyes of the Outreach Committee) monetary support from such a company in any shape or form.